-A collision between a medical transport van and a motorcycle near the intersection of Jefferson Avenue and Industrial Park Drive left the motorcyclist dead in Newport News, Virginia (VA), on the night of September 7, 2016.
+A collision between a medical transport van and a motorcycle near the intersection of Jefferson Avenue and Industrial Park Drive left the motorcyclist dead in Newport News, Virginia (VA).
 The motorcycle rider reportedly ran into the van as it pulled out of a gas station parking lot.
 The victim succumbed to his injuries before being taken to a hospital.

 Police did not immediately assign blame for the deadly accident.
 The van driver could face charges if they violated the motorcycle rider's right of way.
 The gas station where the fatal wreck occurred is located on a corner controlled by a stoplight.
 The motorcyclist would have right of way if he passed through a green light before slamming into the van.